 St. Thomas More Catholic Church was founded in 1985.
 Fr.
 Robert White became STM’s first pastor, celebrating the first Mass on December 15, 1985, at Carsbad High School.
 The early years were filled with development, growth, and the quest of a permanent site for the Parish.
 In fact, the first fundraising event to raise money for a new church building was held on October 31, 1987.

 As the community began to grow, Mass was celebrated at a few locations in North San Diego County.
 In 1986, Sunday Mass was held at the Chapel of Eternal Hills in Oceanside.
-Then, beginning on November 30, 1986, a Saturday evening Mass was added and held at the Pilgrim Congregational Church (Church of Christ).
+Then, beginning on November 30, 1986, a Saturday evening Mass was added and held at the Pilgrim Congregational Church (United Church of Christ).
 This evening Mass then moved to the Calavera Hills Community Center in April of 1990, and eventually moved to the Rancho Buena Vista High School the following year.
 Then, in 1993, all Masses moved to the storefront Shadowhill Plaza on Shadowridge Drive in Vista.

 Fr.
 Peter McGuine became the second pastor of STM, and his first Mass was celebrated on August 2, 1995.
 Fr.
 Peter was instrumental in finding a permanent site for the Parish.
 His hard work paid off, as the Parish celebrated a groundbreaking ceremony at the site of Melrose Avenue with Bishop Robert Brom on December 19, 1999.
 Construction of the first building, the 22,500 sq. ft. multipurpose Parish Center, began in 2000.
 This building also served as the church until a new church building was built in 2013-14.